Valerii Lunchenko: Work Activity

 In the 2019 Ukrainian parliamentary election Lunchenko was reelected as an independent candidate in constituency 71 (in Zakarpatia Oblast).
 He won this election with 49.14% of the votes.
 In parliament he joined the Dovira faction.

-Lunchenko and three other Dovira faction members (Vasyl Petiovka, Robert Khorvat and Vladislav Poliak) developed the local Zakarpattia Oblast party Native Zakarpattia.
-This part won 12 of the 64 seats in the Zakarpattia Oblast Council during the 2020 Ukrainian local elections.
+Lunchenko and three other Dovira faction members (Vasyl Petiovka, Robert Horvat and Vladislav Poliak) founded the local Zakarpattia Oblast party Native Zakarpattia.
+This party won 12 of the 64 seats in the Zakarpattia Oblast Council during the 2020 Ukrainian local elections.

 Family

 He is married and has two daughters.